rougier/from-python-to-numpy/01-preface.rst

 Publishing
 ++++++++++

-If you're an editor interested in publishing this book, you can contact me if you agree to have this version and all subsequent versions open access (i.e. online), you know how to deal with `restructured text
+If you're an editor interested in publishing this book, you can `contact me
+<mailto:Nicolas.Rougier@inria.fr>`_ if you agree to have this version and all
+subsequent versions open access (i.e. online at `this address
+<http://www.labri.fr/perso/nrougier/from-python-to-numpy>`_), you know how to
-<http://docutils.sourceforge.net/rst.html>`_ (Word is not an option), you
-provide a real added-value as well as supporting services, and more importantly, you have a truly amazing latex book template (and be warned that I'm a bit picky about typography & design: E.Tufte is my hero).
+deal with `restructured text <http://docutils.sourceforge.net/rst.html>`_ (Word is not an option), you provide a real added-value as well as supporting services, and more importantly, you have a truly amazing latex book template (and be warned that I'm a bit picky about typography & design: `Edward Tufte
+<https://www.edwardtufte.com/tufte/>`_ is my hero).
 Still here?

 License